chrisjannenga/mean-udemy/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+The Backend Node server also needs to be started with `npm run server`.
+The Angular app will not function without this.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `backend/angular` directory.
 Use the `--prod` flag for a production build.
+This can be deployed to Elastic Beanstalk by zipping the contents of the `backend` folder and uploading them to the zip.

 ## Running unit tests